r2j2ritson/ronxmaps/README.md

 ## Planned functions under development
 - formatting and saving shapefiles as KML files
-- deleting selected files
 - folder management
 - sharing files with other users
-- viewing selected files in R (with leaflet)